micahtyong/PartyTime/README.md

 This is an original idea by Micah Yong, Sino Oulad Daoud, Aditya Ramkumar, and Almitra Dabholkar.
 Certain visuals and images within the design are from the movie, Project X (2012).

+## Support ##

+If you find any of my projects helpful/inspiring and would like to support us, please do so [here](https://venmo.com/Micah-Yong "Venmo")